-J-Bird loosened his grip on the leash and the dog lunged forward, pulling himself by the neck onto his hind legs.
+J-Bird loosened his grip on the leash for a second and the dog lunged forward, pulling himself by the neck onto his hind legs.
 "Better watch your mouth spic, if you don't want us to chew you up and spit you out."